The Valparaiso University M.Ed./EDS degree in School Psychology is now approved by NASP!

 Admission is offered only for the fall semester, with priority given to applications submitted by March 1.

 Students may be surprised to discover the affordable graduate tuition rate at Valparaiso University.
-Tuition for the 2013-2014 academic year is $575 per credit hour, highly competitive for a private institution of recognized national quality.
-Full-time graduate students pay a $376 general fee for the fall and spring semesters.
+Tuition for the 2014-2015 academic year is $595 per credit hour, highly competitive for a private institution of recognized national quality.
+Full-time graduate students pay a $189 general fee for each of the fall and spring semesters.
 Students are also responsible for annual fees associated with a Criminal Background Check and professional liability insurance, both required by the Department of Education.
 Financial aid is available through student loans.
 Most students are employed part- or full- time in social service and school settings in the surrounding community during their graduate study.
 Research and school assistantship opportunities have been available to students in the school psychology program

 For more information about the Master of Education/Education Specialist in School Psychology program